-Saint John of Climax Greek Orthodox Icon
+Saint John of Climacus (Of Climax, Of the Ladder) Greek Orthodox Icon

 Important Timing Note: These are handcrafted icons from Greece.
 Average turnaround time is 4 weeks.
 Please allow 2-5 weeks for delivery.
 If you are in a rush for the icon, please do not order this handmade item.